AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 ### Query DNS upstreams in parallel

 Once enabled, all upstreams are queried in parallel and the first successful response is returned.
-Since DNS queries are made in parallel, enabling this feature increases the speed of the Internet.
+Since DNS queries are made in parallel, enabling this feature increases the Internet speed.

 ### Always respond to failed DNS queries

-If address resolving failed on each of the forwarded upstreams, as well as on the fallback domains, then the response to the dns request will be SERVFAIL.
+If address resolving failed on each of the forwarded upstreams, as well as on the fallback domains, then the response to the DNS request will be `SERVFAIL`.

+### Blocking mode for adblock-style rules

+Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [adblock-style syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#adblock-style-syntax).

+* Reply with “Refused” error
+* Reply with “NxDomain” error
+* Reply with a custom IP address

+### Blocking mode for hosts rules

+Here you can select the way AdGuard will respond to domains blocked by DNS rules based on [hosts rule syntax](https://adguard-dns.io/kb/general/dns-filtering-syntax/#etc-hosts-syntax).

+* Reply with “Refused” error
+* Reply with “NxDomain” error
+* Reply with a custom IP address

 ### Custom IPv4 address

-If "Custom IP address" is selected as an action applied to blocked DNS requests, here you should specify the IPv4 address that will be returned in response to blocked "A" requests.
-If none are specified, AdGuard will reply with the default "Refused" error.
+If Custom IP address is selected in Blocking mode for hosts rules or Blocking mode for adblock-style rules, this IP address will be returned in response to blocked A requests.
+If none are specified, AdGuard will reply with the default Refused error.

 ### Custom IPv6 address

-If "Custom IP address" is selected as an action applied to blocked DNS requests, here you should specify the IPv6 address that will be returned in response to blocked "AAAA" requests.
+If Custom IP address is selected in Blocking mode for hosts rules or Blocking mode for adblock-style rules, this IP address will be returned in response to blocked AAAA requests.
 If none are specified, AdGuard will reply with the default "Refused" error.

 ### Fallback servers